ausaccessfed/dev-portal/docs/_pages/login.markdown

 parent: Connect a New Service
 ---

-# Login to Federation Manager
+# Log in to Federation Manager

 This section will show you how to authenticate to the AAF Test Federation Manager Dashboard to register a new service.